tin6150/metabolic/README.rst

     - run_setup.sh has been run, software is installed under /opt/METABOLIC .
     - 5_genomes_test has been extracted under this directory as well, but dir by default is not writable.

+4. gtdbtk binary was installed, but not the database.
+   To use it, see "DB for gtdbtk" below.

+5. /usr/bin/xpdf and /usr/bin/scp are available to view resulting pdf or copy data out of the container, if needed.

 The last docker container is then converted into a Singularity container for use by end user without priviledged access.